-Densely populated with counts of ephemeral repositories, stacked with associative imitations, the capital number 29 million seemed in the light of these re-counting to be a sieve-like entity, full of differently configured processes.
+Densely populated with ephemeral repositories, stacked with associative imitations, the capital number 29 million seemed in the light of these re-counting to be a sieve-like entity, overflowing with differently configured processes.
 Yet still the count was not exhaustively accounted for in these different counts.
-The very act of counting these imitations has a device-specificity, in its reliance on the Github platform API, the GithubArchive timeline dataset and the GoogleBigQuery cloud analytic's platform, and indeed Github itself as the repository of the code and text comprising this article (Metacommunities 2016).
-Unlike the network-tracing approach, it can perhaps take into account the ways in which the platform itself works to shape networked associations.
+The very act of counting these imitations has a device-specificity, in its reliance on the Github platform API, the GithubArchive timeline dataset, the GoogleBigQuery cloud analytic's platform, and indeed Github itself as the repository of the code and text comprising this article (Metacommunities 2016a).
 Whenever we count or calculate in any form, device-specific configurations materialise in the numbers.
 The expansively contagious nature of imitation inevitably encounters device-specific configurations.

-## f0_ ## 1 493542302